pedritin91/EntityJS/README.md

 # JStore: dynamical persistent object.
 There's a lot of ways to persist data in browser, but no one with dynamically access with chained-object syntax, the further I know.
 Initially is created to persist data in browser with `localStorage` and built with **Javascript Proxy's API** for dynamical access for stored values.
+Requires `Proxy` object.

 ## Usage
 ### Important: